 No wonder I felt so different.
 Everything had changed.
 The responsibility of caring 24/7 for the safety and well-being of human lives beyond your own — or in my case two lives beyond my own — was enormous, powerful and terrifying.

 For years, I carried the labels of my bad parts around with me like a backpack.
+But through the abundance and enoughness work I’ve been doing for the past decade or more I’ve been slowly unpacking that baggage.

 So to reach this point feels really good.
 And really pivotal.